19bufordcarl/CarlRPG/Myth & Shadow/Magic/Enchanting/Enchanting.md

 Passive Enchanting requires:

-1. Your [Favored Ability](../../Player%20Characters/Favored%20Ability.md) to be your [Spellcasting Discipline](../The%20Spellcasting%20Disciplines/Spellcasting%20Disciplines.md) and have a score of at least 7.
+1. Your [Favored Ability](../../Player%20Characters/Favored%20Ability.md) to be your [Spellcasting Discipline](../The%20Spellcasting%20Disciplines/Spellcasting%20Disciplines.md) *and* it's score is at least 7.
+	1. *Or* your [Spellcasting Discipline](../The%20Spellcasting%20Disciplines/Spellcasting%20Disciplines.md) ability score is at least 10.
 2. A [Silvered](../../Items/Material%20Properties/Silvered%20Property.md) or [Mythril](../Mythril.md) item.
 	1. [Silvered](../../Items/Material%20Properties/Silvered%20Property.md) items can only hold up to [2nd Level Spells](../Spells/Mythril%20Spells/Level%202/2nd%20Level%20Spells.md).
 3. 10,000x the [Mythril](../Mythril.md) required to [Cast](../Spellcasting.md) the [Spell](../Spells.md) for the enchant.